UCL-ARC/qw/README.md

 - Create a pull request from github and follow the instructions on the template
   ![](https://hackmd.io/_uploads/BkYpd7ikp.png)
   - If the `qw-ignore` tag is added, then this PR does is not related to the medical device aspect of the software
 - In this example, the pull request contains the design outputs and design verification.
-These can be added seperately, where the design verification would also be linked to the design input.
+These can be added separately, where the design verification would also be linked to the design input.
   ![](https://hackmd.io/_uploads/ryp39Xj1a.png)
 - QW will check that the chain of design items are able to be processed and fully signed off, when this is successful the github action will pass